 Over the years since that first class, it has become my joy and passion to share yoga with others -- particularly with those who are reluctant to try yoga for the same reasons i once was.
 After several years of bringing family and friends with me to yoga classes taught by others, i was inspired and encouraged to begin my own path to becoming a teacher.
 I am grateful to the teachers who have put themselves at the forefront of a body affirming movement in yoga, showing that people of all body sizes and types can not only practice yoga, but teach as well.

 In my teaching, i strive to lead classes that are inclusive of everyone present, offering options for postures so that those brand new to yoga as well as long-time practitioners may benefit.
+I teach from a trauma-sensitive, gender-neutral, and body-positive perspective.
 All body sizes, genders, backgrounds, and abilities are welcome, and it is my goal to make sure you are safe, respected, and have fun!